 Yes, designing an annual report can be very fun and creative.
 As a Chicago marketing firm, we can’t help but get excited about this!
 However, the more thoughtful and intentional the design is, the more it will have the desired effect on your company’s audience.

 It can be tempting to use one design for one section and a different design for another section as a way to connect with varying audiences.
 However, it is vital that there is cohesion throughout the report.
 The messages should be consistent from beginning to end.
 The tone should be constant from start to finish.
 The level of quality should be the same throughout the report.

 If your company wants readers to be surprised…to take a second look…to go deeper into the report, then you have to make bold choices.
 They don’t have to be expensive.
 They don’t all have to be in design.
 But, they do have to align with your company’s goals and vision.

-Today, as fewer companies spend time and money on annual reports, simply producing one can be a bold statement.
+These days, simply producing an annual report can be a bold statement.
 It shows your company has the vision to do a report; the efficiency to create it; and the financial strength to make it happen.
 I encourage you to take a stand and continue to do an annual report.
-Reputation Partners excels as a graphic design and marketing firm, and when you’re ready to start, you know where to find me.
+When you’re ready to start, you know where to find me.

 Annual Report Trivia:

 When was the first annual report published?
 1903